ariatemplates/usermanual/README.md

     $ node build latest

+**Note that build works with Node 0.8.x, it doesn't run properly on Node 0.10.x.**

 # Launching the test server

     $ node test // and follow instructions

 Anytime you build a new version of the documentation, you can test your changes using the test server.
 Just open a browser on `http://localhost:8000/` and navigate to your page.

 # Hooks

 Note that this repository uses a git commit hook.
 Any pushes or merges into the master branch rebuilds all versions of the documentation on the website.